Arthur Trimmer: York

 In October 1835, Trimmer and Bland exported two wagon loads of wool in bales.

-On 18 April 1836 at Strawberry Hill, Albany, Trimmer married Mary Ann Spencer, one of King George Sound Government Resident Sir Richard Spencer’s daughters.
+On 18 April 1836 at Strawberry Hill, Albany, Trimmer married Mary Ann Spencer, one of King George Sound Government Resident Richard Spencer's daughters.
 Spencer had also brought merino sheep to Western Australia.

 By 1836, Trimmer and Bland had 5,000 sheep in York.
 Bland reported in 1836 that he had increased the flock at the rate of about 80 lambs to 100 ewes per annum.
-Trimmer and Bland advertised merino sheep for sale at Guildford in September 1836, announcing that the sheep were from the “well known flock of the Earl of Cearnarven”.
+Trimmer and Bland advertised merino sheep for sale at Guildford in September 1836, announcing that the sheep were from the "well known flock of the Earl of Cearnarven".

 John Henry Monger Snr built and started operating the York Hotel (and his home) on Bland and Trimmer's property, which he later purchased.

-In September 1836, three natives gained access to Bland and Trimmer's barn.
+In September 1836, three Aboriginal persons gained access to Bland and Trimmer's barn.
 In Bland's absence, Trimmer was in charge at the time.
 While carrying away a quantity of flour, they were "wantonly" shot by a shepherd named Ned Gallop who had been lying "perdue" in the straw of the barn on instructions from Trimmer after Trimmer had got tired of waiting and had gone to bed.
 One died and the other two were badly wounded.
 Trimmer's "character never could recover from this foul stain".
 Two days later, in reprisal an old settler called Knott was speared in his hut and robbed.
 Following this incident, the partnership between Bland and Trimmer was dissolved.
-Trimmer and Edward Souper pursued the Aborigine who killed Knott, who “confessed to the murder, but says he was influenced by the constant chants of his mother and other old women, to commit the deed".
+Trimmer and Edward Souper pursued the Aborigine who killed Knott, who "confessed to the murder, but says he was influenced by the constant chants of his mother and other old women, to commit the deed".

 Fervent missionary Louis Giustiniani accused "Trimmer and other gentlemen" of organising a "hunting party" to shoot as many Aborigines as possible.
 Giustiniani also claimed Souper shot and killed an Aboriginal woman and wounded an Aboriginal man.
 The woman's ears were cut off and Trimmer hung them in his kitchen as a trophy, his house being next to Bland who was the Government Resident.
 "Mr Trimmer who permits such barbarous acts in his house, is invited to the Governor's table".

 The Trimmers' first child Ellen Spencer was born at York on 15 June 1837.
-Trimmer remained farming and living in the house up from Monger’s hotel at least until October 1837 when he was the subject of comment by Bunbury in one of his letters:
+Trimmer remained farming and living in the house up from Monger's hotel at least until October 1837 when he was the subject of comment by Bunbury in one of his letters:

 Monger bought York Suburban Lots A1 and A2 for £100 in April 1838, but the Trimmer family continued to reside in their house.